About Sol Price and the Naming Gift

 THE LEGACY OF SOL PRICE

 In November 2011, the Price Family Charitable Fund made a $50 million gift to endow and name the USC Sol Price School of Public Policy honors the life and legacy of the late Sol Price, a visionary entrepreneur who pioneered new practices in retail, real estate, and philanthropy.
 He was also a man of great integrity guided by a strong moral compass to improve the quality of life for the less fortunate.

 As founder of Price Club (which later merged with Costco), Sol Price revolutionized consumer buying habits through a membership model that provided customers greater value.
 He was known especially for the care and dignity with which he treated employees.
 Sol Price worked tirelessly to provide opportunities for families in low-income urban areas by implementing research-based practices related to all of the Price School’s primary fields.

 SOL PRICE CENTER FOR SOCIAL INNOVATION

-The gift also establishes the Sol Price Center for Social Innovation to advance ideas, strategies, and practices that enhance the quality of life for people in urban communities.
+The gift also established the Sol Price Center for Social Innovation to advance ideas, strategies, and practices that enhance the quality of life for people in urban communities.

-Since the 1980s, Price Charities, established by Sol and Robert Price, has employed an interdisciplinary approach to transform the low-income urban neighborhood of City Heights in San Diego.
+Since the 1980s, Price Philanthropies, established by Sol and Robert Price, has employed an interdisciplinary approach to transform the low-income urban neighborhood of City Heights in San Diego.
 Part of this came through the creation of mixed-use real estate development projects as part of their economic development efforts in the area.
 And they brought imperative public services to the area by developing unique public-private partnerships.
 They established community and school-based health centers, developed a thriving Urban Village that included a new library, and created a public park on a freeway overpass.